 Whale Watching in South Africa with Raggy Charters

 Funds generated from whale watching boat cruises and other marine eco-tours with Raggy Charters are used to fund the Baywatch Project and the Penguin Research Fund.
-Raggy Charters are the only licensed boat-based whale watching permit holder in Port Elizabeth.
+Raggy Charters are the only licensed boat-based whale watching permit holder in Port Elizabeth, South Africa.
 This permit allows us to approach cetaceans up to 50 metres (no one else may approach closer than 300 metres) and if the cetaceans wish to approach closer and are thus in control of the encounter we do not have to move away.